What’s In A Crude Oil Barrel? A Breakdown of Crude Oil Refined Products

 Kerosene is a light petroleum distillate commonly used as fuel in heaters, lamps, cooking stoves, and water heaters.
 Multiple grades of kerosene exist, though specifications vary depending on means of utilization.

 Kerosene-type jet fuel is created via similar refining techniques, though distinct specifications through aircraft configuration differentiate generic kerosene from jet fuel.
 Kerosene-type jet fuel has both commercial and military use for jet and aircraft engines.
-Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel of refined products in the US combined.
+Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel from crude oil in the U.S.

 A typical barrel of refined products in the US consists of approximately 2 gallons of hydrocarbon gas liquids (HGL).
-Hydrocarbon gas liquids are chemically grouped into alkanes or alkenes depending on carbon content, temperature, and pressure that each HGL converts to a liquid or gas.
+Hydrocarbon gas liquids are chemically grouped into alkanes or alkenes depending on carbon content, temperature, and the pressure at which each HGL converts to a liquid or gas.

 Residual fuel is a more general classification for fuel oils that ultimately remain after distillates and lighter HGL has refined away during the refining process.
 Residual fuels are segmented into two key categories, Number 5 and Number 6.

-Number 5 residuals are used in powerplants and steam-powered vessels, while number 6 residuals are used for electric power generation, space heating, and by ocean vessels as bunker fuel.
+Number 5 residuals are used in powerplants and steam-powered vessels.
+Number 6 residuals are used for electric power generation, space heating, and ocean vessels as bunker fuel.
 Production of residual fuels makes up one of the smallest portions of a barrel of refined products in the United States, accounting for just 1 gallon of refined output.

-The pie chart at left shows the full breakdown of a typical barrel of refined products produced by US refiners.
+The pie chart above shows the full breakdown of a typical barrel of refined products produced by U.S. refiners.

 Price dynamics of petroleum products can change based on geography, market fundamentals, industry tendencies, and behind-the-scenes refining complexities.

-Interested in more crude oil fundamentals?
+Interested in more fundamentals for crude oil products?
 Read about what shifts the output balance of refined products here.
-You can also move back through the value chain and read Crude Oil 101 and Oil In Motion – Crude Oil Transportation.
+You can also move back through the value chain and read Oil In Motion – Crude Oil Transportation